ember-learn/ember-blog/content/ember-4-5-released.md

 ### Changes in Ember CLI 4.5

-This Ember CLI release drops support for Node 12.
-Node 12 reached "end of life"status (it no longer receives security updates) in April 2022.

 #### Bug Fixes

 Ember CLI 4.5 introduced a variety of small bug fixes and documentation improvements.